Degree of Interference: A General Framework For Causal Inference Under Interference: Simulation Studies

-Figures \ref{fig:MSE_ER} and \ref{fig:MSE_BA} summarize the MSE of the two methods.
-These figures show that the proposed approach outperforms the HT estimator for all scenarios across both networks.
-The MSE converges at the same rate across all scenarios, indicating that the proposed approach is as efficient as the frequentist estimator.
-The proposed approach works consistently well even under model misspecifications, i.e., Scenarios 3--5, demonstrating the efficiency and robustness of the DoI-based approach.
-Further evaluation of bias and coverage for the treatment effects and all metrics for the spillover effects are provided in the Supplementary Material in tabular forms.
+Further evaluation of bias and coverage for the treatment effects and all metrics for the spillover effects are provided in the Appendix.
 Those results also demonstrate the efficiency of the proposed method under interference.